isbeorn/nina.docs/docs/tabs/flatwizard.md

 ### Gain
 -  Sets the gain of the camera to use for the exposures.
 The camera and driver needs to support gain control

-### Zenith Slew
--  Slews scope to point at zenith on either east or west side

-### Single Mode
--  The mode to take flats for a single filter or no filter at all

-### Multi Mode
--  The mode to take flats for multiple filters

-### Filter
+### Offset
--  If a filter wheel is connected, a filter can be chosen for single mode
+-  Sets the offset of the camera to use for the exposures.
+The camera and driver needs to support offset control

-### Flat Min Exposure
+### Flat Min Exposure / Min. flat panel brightness
--  The minimum exposure time Flat Wizard should use
+-  The minimum exposure time Flat Wizard should use or the minimum flat panel brightness (depending on the selected mode)

-### Flat Max Exposure
+### Flat Max Exposure / Max. flat panel brightness
--  The maximum exposure time Flat Wizard should use
+-  The maximum exposure time Flat Wizard should use or the maximum flat panel brightness (depending on the selected mode)

-### Flat Step Size
--  Sets the step size (in seconds) that Flat Wizard should use when comparing test flats while determining the optimal exposure time

 ### Histogram Mean Target
 -  Sets the mean ADU that the flat image histogram should use.